ElucidataInc/polly-docs/docs/Data Lake Revamp.md

 *   **[Single Cell Visualization:](https://docs.elucidata.io/Data%20Lake.html#single-cell-visualization)**

     It is a comprehensive visualization platform for single-cell transcriptomics data.
-The app is helpful in visualizing cells and the association of different genes with the metadata.
+The app helps visualise cells and the association of different genes with the metadata.
     <br />